Online Inquiry Form

 For new and returning students

 Two federal statutes govern the provision of disability services in higher education: Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA).
 Unlike the Individuals with Disabilities Act (IDEA), which provides a free and appropriate education to individuals with disabilities in the K-12 school system, these statutes are civil rights laws that provide access and prevent discrimination for individuals with disabilities.
 These statutes ensure that a student’s access to college admission, and to specific academic programs and courses, is not hindered due to a disability and that reasonable accommodations are provided.

 An accommodation is a modification to a program, task or event that allows an individual with a disability to participate fully.
-Accommodations must be effective to ensure equal access, but may not reduce program standards or present an undue financial or administrative burden to the institution.
+Accommodations must be effective to ensure equal access but may not reduce program standards or present an undue financial or administrative burden to the institution.